muratk5n/thirdwave/en/2022/06/lab-grown-meat.md

 spongy fats with very high melting points, co-founder Dr Jen-Yu Huang told FoodNavigator- USA.

-“ The challenge is that vegan fats - even harder ones like coconut oil
-- actually still have a very low melting point, so the appearance after cooking isn’t right and the texture isn’t right as the oil leaks out.”
+“ The challenge is that vegan fats - even harder ones like coconut oil - actually still have a very low melting point, so the appearance after cooking isn’t right and the texture isn’t right as the oil leaks out.”

-PhytoFat, however, maintains its animal fat-like qualities when heated above 329°​F (165°​C), keeping more fat in a burger as it cooks, claimed Huang, who said the seed round - led by Green Generation Fund with additional support from Big Idea Ventures, SOSV’s IndieBio, and others
-- would help Lypid scale up manufacturing, with the longer-term plan to produce up to 10 tons of PhytoFat per year.
+PhytoFat, however, maintains its animal fat-like qualities when heated above 165 C, keeping more fat in a burger as it cooks, claimed Huang, who said the seed round - led by Green Generation Fund with additional support from Big Idea Ventures, SOSV’s IndieBio, and others - would help Lypid scale up manufacturing, with the longer-term plan to produce up to 10 tons of PhytoFat per year.